Peter230655/pydy/docs/examples/3d-n-body-pendulum.rst

 It is very important, that the angular speeds be expressed in terms of the 'child frame', otherwise the equations of motion become very large.

-Note the virtual sppeds at P[0], the suspension point.
+Note the virtual speeds at P[0], the suspension point.

 .. jupyter-execute::